88-degrees/Book-of-Changes/appendix02s1.md

 [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) calls attention to the addition to the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou)'s explanation in the notice on line 2, that 'it is in the central place,' adding that this explains how the subject of the line restrains himself, and does not go beyond what is due from him.

 Only half of the symbolism in the Text of line 3 is taken up here.
-Line 1, it is said, is far from line 4, the mauvais sujet of the hexagram, and little affected by it; line 2 is nearer, but, being in the centre, suffers little; line 3 is close on it, and, not being in the centre, comes under its evil influence; while line 6 gives no help.
+Line 1, it is said, is far from line 4, the mauvais sujet of the hexagram **䷈**, and little affected by it; line 2 is nearer, but, being in the centre, suffers little; line 3 is close on it, and, not being in the centre, comes under its evil influence; while line 6 gives no help.

 Line 4 is weak, and in an even place, appropriate to it; and hence its subject is said to 'have sincerity.'
 Being the first line, moreover, of Sun, the two others take their character from it.

-Line 5, being undivided, and occupying the most important place in the figure, according to the value usually attached to the lines, is p.
-280 said 'to be rich,' or 'to have rich resources.'
+Line 5, being undivided, and occupying the most important place in the figure, according to the value usually attached to the lines, is [p.
+280](#p-280) said 'to be rich,' or 'to have rich resources.'
 With these he unites with the 'subjects' of line 4 to effect their common object.

 Under line 6 we are told that the restraint is at its height, and the restrained should keep still for a time.
 The paragraph is metrical.
 The paragraphs to lines 1, 2, 3, all rhyme together.
 So do those to 4, 5; and now under 6, we have a couplet: --

-Lo! rain, lo! rest, the power is full!
+> Lo! rain, lo! rest, the power is full!

-Good man! hold hard.
+> Good man! hold hard.
 Obstructions rule.'

 <a name="fn_199"></a>[281:X](#fr_199) 'The sky above and a marsh lying below it is true,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'in nature and reason; and so should be the rules of propriety on which men tread.'
 This symbolism is far-fetched; and so is the application of it, if in any way drawn from it.
 But it is true that the members of a community or nation must keep their several places and duties in order to its being in a state of good order.

 For lines 1, 2, 3, and 4, see notes on the Text.

-If we might translate the conclusion of what is said on line 5, by--'in the position that is correctly appropriate to him,' the meaning would he more clear, though still the assumption which I have pointed out on the Text would underlie the statement; and as evidently as there, what is said under line 6 is but a truism.
+If we might translate the conclusion of what is said on line 5, by -- 'in the position that is correctly appropriate to him,' the meaning would he more clear, though still the assumption which I have pointed out on the Text would underlie the statement; and as evidently as there, what is said under line 6 is but a truism.

 <a name="fn_200"></a>[282:XI](#fr_200) It is difficult to translate the application of 'the Great Symbolism' here, so that it shall be intelligible to a reader.
 [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says: -- 'A ruler should frame his laws; and regulations so that the people may avail themselves of the seasons of heaven, and of the advantages afforded by the earth, assisting their transforming and nourishing services, and completing their abundant and admirable benefits.
 Thus the breath of spring, calling forth all vegetable life, gives the law for sowing and planting; the breath of autumn, completing and solidifying all things, gives the law for ingathering and storing,' &c.